 Option 2: Install Node.js from Nodesource as an Alternative.

-In order to assist businesses in running production-ready Node.JS applications with performance, reliability, and security in mind, Nodesource is a Node.JS partner.
+To assist businesses in running production-ready Node.JS applications with performance, reliability, and security in mind, Nodesource is a Node.JS partner.
 If you want to install more recent versions of Node.JS and NPM, use this technique.

 The installation script that NodeSource offers refreshes the repository and adds the Nodesource repository to the list of sources.
 Therefore, download the script and execute it as follows using the curl command: